November 12, 2013

 Mom: “Your math and Scratch.”
 (Scratch is a programming language for kids designed by MIT.)

-And I proceeded to read a discussion between Cole and some other kids(?) about the strength of his passwords and using Scratch to write a program that evaluates passwords.
+And I proceeded to read a discussion between Nathan and some other kids(?) about the strength of his passwords and using Scratch to write a program that evaluates passwords.

 Let me interrupt this moment to say that I do not give my kids unfettered access to the computer and certainly not message boards.
 During the day they are allowed to visit exactly four sites: IXL, PBSkids, Scratch, and Google (and the last only in my presence).